particle-iot/docs/src/content/reference/firmware.md

 ### startFromISR()
 ### stopFromISR()
 ### resetFromISR()
+### changePeriodFromISR()

 `startFromISR()`
 `stopFromISR()`
 `resetFromISR()`
+`changePeriodFromISR()`

-Start, stop and reset a timer (as above) BUT from within an ISR.
+Start, stop and reset a timer or change a timer's period (as above) BUT from within an ISR.
 These functions MUST be called when doing timer operations within an ISR.

 ```C++
 // EXAMPLE USAGE